AdnanHodzic/ansible-role-docker-compose-setup/README.md

-Ansible Role: Docker and Docker Compose
+Ansible Role: Install Python on newly bootstrapped Ubuntu host
 =========

-**Install Docker and Docker Compose on any Ubuntu Linux system.**
+**Install Python on newly bootstrapped Ubuntu host**

-This Ansible role will perform all necessary tasks to setup and run Docker and Docker Compose:

-  * Install packages necessary for APT to use a repository over HTTPS.
-  * Add and setup official Docker APT repositories.
-  * Install packages needed for AUFS storage drivers.
-  * Add user to Docker group.
+This Ansible role will install Python on newly bootstrapped host.
+This is usually a new host which you never even SSH-ed to.

+In order for Ansible to work, Python must be installed (if missing).

 Requirements
 ------------